1954: A Brief History of ‘The Tonight Show’

-Patty Greene (Parker) and Lauren Hutchinson (Linker) just wante to fit in at Weemawee High School near New York City in Square Pegs.
+Patty Greene (Parker) and Lauren Hutchinson (Linker) just eight-freshman to fit in at Weemawee High School near New York City in Square Pegs.
 They were among the eight freshman featured on the show created by former Saturday Night Live writer Anne Beatts.
 Patty is well-adjusted but awkward around the “popular” students and all Lauren wants is to be a part of that crowd.
 Their friends include comedian wanna-be Marshall Blechtman (Femia), new wave Johnny “Slash” Ulasewicz (Butrick), valley girl Jennifer DiNuccio (Nelson), the dense Vinni Pasetta (Jon Caliri) and sassy LaDonna Fredericks (Wells).

 The show’s theme song featured music by The Waitresses who also appeared as a band playing at a school dance.
 Other musical talent who appeared on the show included former drummer for The Doors, John Densmore who played himself and a member of Slash’s band and the group Devo.
 Bill Murray even guest starred in one episode.

 Despite good reviews from critics, Square Pegs struggled in the ratings but it wasn’t the ratings the ultimately did the show in.
 During production of the show, which took place at the abandoned Excelsior High School about 20 miles from CBS Television in Los Angeles, Embassy Television received a number of reports of drugs and alcohol abuse on the set in the presence of minors.
 There was apparent rampant drug abuse among the teen cast as well causing Embassy to cancel production of the show.